mduckham/pnkg/data/README.md

+# Data
+This folder includes place name gazetteers for each state and territory in Australia.
+Please navigate to each folder to download or access gazettteer data.

 # Metadata for the gazetteers

-- Links last visited on 05/12/2024

 | State | Webpage for metadata                                                                                                       | Direct download                                                                                                                                                                                                                                                                             |
 | ----- | -------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |